Display technologies accelerate control room transformation

 Regardless of the type or size of the display, the key design factor is always assisting operators to get the right information synthesis from their handheld device, console monitors, and wall displays.
 Operators are expected to monitor more and more units – across equipment, areas, and networks – with more and more data points.
 Units or targets under management are generally expensive and/or critical and typically have greater functionality and complexity than a couple decades ago.
 The volume of data flowing into control rooms has increased exponentially – which is a challenge for control room designers.

 While it is true that great emphasis has been placed on user friendly and easily intuited graphics, there’s a limit.
 Human visual awareness and the amount of information we can process hasn't changed, so there is a limiting point at which additional information becomes counterproductive.
-Identifying what information should be displayed and what should be hidden is therefore of high importance and an area of behavioral research.
+Identifying what information should be displayed and what should be hidden is therefore of high importance and an area of behavioural research.
 HMIs must provide relevant information without deluging operators with extraneous information and unnecessary alerts.
 When something goes wrong, the operator needs to know, immediately, what are the best steps to take and not feel overwhelmed or potentially even miss a critical alert due to information density.
 In this regard control rooms are being designed to help individual operators focus in on problems.